 What considerations do you need to make when selecting content marketing analytics?

 Firstly, do make sure you have a solid understanding of your content strategy and how you drive ROI.
-These can dictate to a degree your needs in this area.
+These can dictate your needs in this area.
 Here are some schools of thought we see in the market.

 Think of it like you would say a step tracker or health watch.
 Pick something you want to use each day if you have to.
 And reliable enough to get the job done in the background whilst your busy.